 The reason the wise woman (or man) is able to disperse knowledge is because she has been putting God’s truth into her heart, choosing to view things from God’s perspective, meditating on it, and seeking to be a doer of it.

 The fool, on the other hand, feeds and meditates on all the wrong things.
-Don’t think you can have a thought life full of whining and complaining, envy and jealousy, and have anything wholesome come out of your mouth.
-You may be able to fool people for a while, but eventually your words will reveal what is really in your heart.
+We shouldn’t think we can fill our thoughts with envy, bitterness, and anger, and expect wholesome words to come out of our mouths.
+Eventually our words will reveal what is really in our hearts.

 If you enjoyed this post, I hope you’ll share it!